burstein-lab/famus/README.md

 Classification-specific parameters:

-- --models-type: 'comprehensive' or 'light' - type of model to use for classification (light may be slightly less accurate but significantly faster).
+- --model-type: 'comprehensive' or 'light' - type of model to use for classification (light may be slightly less accurate but significantly faster).
 - --models: a space-separated list of protein family databases to use for training or classification.
 The available pretrained are: kegg, interpro, orthodb, eggnog for both comprehensive and light models.
 Classification will use all models specified here for the specified model type.
 - --chunksize: positive integer - the number of sequences to process (load to GPU) in each batch during classification - decrease if running out of GPU RAM.
 - --batch-size: positive integer - the batch size to use for training.